 Some of these owners are motivated to keep the business running for their seasoned and experienced employees.
-Others really want to “cash-out” after decades of hard work.
-What few of these founder/owners consider is what they can do over the next year to help their businesses be seen as attractive and worthwhile to prospective buyers.
+Others really want to “cash out” after decades of hard work.
+What few of these founders/owners consider is what they can do over the next year to help their businesses be seen as attractive and worthwhile to prospective buyers.

 To help walk manufacturers through these steps across the finish line is often personally challenging.
 To map the process, I authored The Definitive Guide to Preparing Your Business for Sale.

-An employee census should be documented including each employee’s role or position, date of hire, rate of pay, and date and amount of last raise.
+An employee census should be documented, including each employee’s role or position, date of hire, rate of pay, and the date and amount of last raise.
 Buyers will want to have information on the real estate, whether owned or leased.